Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

                    H2              1                1         -17.9775
         [  +52 minor]              0                0

-Notice that the temperature has been changed as requested, but the pressure has changed too.
-The density and composition have not.

 Thermodynamics generally requires that *two* properties in addition to composition information be specified to fix the intensive state of a substance (or mixture).
 The state of the mixture can be set using several combinations